 - Northern Wisconsin

-If you have a newer home with decent insulation, select the lower BTU rating for your climate territory.
+If you are trying to determine how big your furnace needs to be for a newer home with decent insulation, select the lower BTU rating for your climate territory.
 Do you have an older house with insulation that needs to be updated?
 Select the higher BTU rating for your territory.

 3 Signs Your Furnace is Too Large for Your House